HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/x-advanced/index.md

 title: Advanced examples
 ---

-This page contains more advanced examples on how to utilize the GraphQL API.
+This page contains few examples on how to utilize the GraphQL API in more specific scenarios.
+Try exploring the schema in [GraphiQL](../1-graphiql/) for more ideas on what can be done with the API.

 ### Plan an itinerary with alternative routes for each leg